Is metabolism involved in pancreatic carcinogenesis?

 Of note, oncogenes actively reprogram both cell metabolism and epigenetics.
 Previously, we have demonstrated that pancreatic cancer initiation features abundant epigenetic reprogramming in the progression to neoplasia, and that the cytoplasmic enzyme ATP-citrate lyase (ACLY), which produces acetyl-CoA from citrate, is essential to the neoplastic process.
 In mouse models, Acly deletion diminishes the enhancement of histone acetylation that occurs in response to mutant KRAS.

-The role of mitochondrial for the generation of acetyl-CoA, and the downstream effects of mutant KRAS-induced acetyl-CoA on chromatin landscapes remain unknown.
+The role of mitochondria for the generation of acetyl-CoA, and the downstream effects on chromatin landscapes remain unknown.
+We study how changes in mitochondrial shape or localization impact acetyl-CoA flux and whether mitochondrial dynamics dictate epigenetic state in cancer.

 Carlotta Paoli